-where we notice that the form is very similar to the Cholesky decomposition except that we do not claim the $\bR$ has only positive diagonal values.
-From the CGS algorithm to compute the QR decomposition (Section~\ref{section:qr-gram-compute}, p.~\pageref{section:qr-gram-compute}), we realize that the diagonals of $\bR$ are nonnegative, and if $\bP$ is nonsingular, the diagonals of $\bR$ are also positive. \end{proof} The proof for the above theorem is a consequence of the existence of both the QR decomposition and the spectral decomposition.
-Thus, the existence of Cholesky decomposition can be shown via the QR decomposition and the spectral decomposition in this sense.
+This result closely resembles the Cholesky decomposition, with the exception that $\bR$ is not explicitly required to have positive diagonal entries.
+However, by considering the CGS algorithm for computing the QR decomposition (discussed in Section~\ref{section:qr-gram-compute}), it can be observed that the diagonal entries of $\bR$ are nonnegative.
+Moreover, if $\bP$ is nonsingular, these diagonal entries are strictly positive. \end{proof} The proof above relies on the existence of both the QR decomposition and the spectral decomposition.
+Thus, in this context, the existence of the Cholesky decomposition can be demonstrated using these two fundamental decomposition methods.